wr7/wlab/README.md

     let twenty_one = 21;

-    if 9 + 10 == twenty_one - 2 {
+    // Parenthesis are not needed for if statements if 9 + 10 == twenty_one - 2 {
         std::println("This will be printed");
     } else {
         std::println("This will not be printed");
     }

-    let text = if true {"this will also be printed"} else {"this wont"};
+    // If statements can act like the C ternary operator let text = if true {"this will also be printed"} else {"this wont"};

     std::println(text);